Grant-Giesbrecht/Quark/docs/ISD File Syntax.md

  8. _Block Definition:_ When `#DEF` appears, followed on a later line by `#END`, a the inbetween lines are used as a drop in replacement for when `#REPL` is called.
  A block name must appear on the same line as `#DEF` and must be followed by the number of arguments if its is nonzero.
+The argument number must be enclosed within paretheses.

  8. _Replacement Block Arguments:_ Appear on the same line as normal `<Number>: <CTRL1> <CTRL2> ...` instructions in a replacement block, however `@`